-After Apple asked employees to return to the office three days a week starting early September, the workers have pushed back against the new return-to-office policy, saying they want a flexible approach where those who want to work remotely are allowed to do so.
+After Apple asked employees to return to the office three days a week starting in early September, the workers have pushed back against the new return-to-office policy, saying they want a flexible approach where those who want to work remotely are allowed to do so.

 In an email sent to employees earlier this week, Apple CEO Tim Cook said that most workers will be asked to come into the office on Mondays, Tuesdays, and Thursdays, with the option of working remotely on Wednesdays and Fridays.

 Apple teams that need to work in person will join the office for four-five days a week.

 According to The Verge, Apple employees have pushed back against this policy.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “We would like to take the opportunity to communicate a growing concern among our colleagues.
 That Apple’s remote/location-flexible work policy, and the communication around it, have already forced some of our colleagues to quit,” read the letter by Apple employees.